 I quickly flipped the net, catching the coot by surprise.

-After 'processing' the bird from the netting material and safely stowing it in a carrier for transport,
+After 'processing' the bird from the netting material and safely stowing it in a carrier for transport, I took a few minutes to walk around the pond and check out the other birds.

 The rest of the waterfowl appeared in good shape, so I headed over to Native Animal Rescue (NAR) where the coot would receive medical attention.
+Hopefully it’s able to recover from its injuries.

 It had been a while since I’d visited the Santa Cruz area, so after dropping off the coot at NAR, I headed over to the Capitola Wharf to search for injured birds.